Various terms and sayings heard at the tables.

 players chip rack.

-called "off" by the player at any time, but are left on the felt until the bet
+bets can be called "off" by the player at any time, but are left on the felt

-is resolved.
-Also, come odds bets are usually "off" during the come out roll,
+until the bet is resolved.
+Also, come odds bets are usually "off" during the

-unless the bettor asks to have the odds bets "working".
-Come odd bets that are
+come out roll, unless the bettor asks to have the odds bets "working".
+Come odd

-"off" will be returned to the player if the line bet loses on the come out roll.
+bets that are "off" will be returned to the player if the line bet loses on the

 Pass: A winning decision for the dice.

-Pass line bet: Betting that the point number will be thrown before a
+bet: Betting that the point number will be thrown before a seven.

 Penny Any: $1 bet on any craps

-numbers or in any combination.
-The wager is that they will repeat before a seven
+or in any combination.
+The wager is that they will repeat before a seven is

 Put bet: Is a pass line bet that you put up without going through the